Essoz/ml-daikon-empirical-study-eecs598/ROADMAP.pandoc.md

+---
+title: "Roadmap of Machine Learning Issues"
+author: "Yuxuan Jiang"
+bibliography: [./citations.bib]
+csl: ieee.csl
+---

 # Roadmap of *Machine Learning Issues*

 From a high-level perspective, this project aims to help developers detect silent/latent correctness issues (bugs) in machine learning pipelines before those issues result in unbearable costs.
 This file documents the storyline of the project, the milestones, and the goals of each milestone.
 It is a living document that will be updated as the project progresses.

 ## 1. Key Research Questions